April 23-24 / Vilnius, Lithuania

 The hotel is located in the very heart of Lithuania with a magnificent view of the Cathedral Square and situated in the charming Old Town of Vilnius with its city spirit.
 Amberton Cathedral Square Hotel Vilnius offers spacious rooms and a restaurant with stunning views of Cathedral Square.

-- Room rates: 15% discount on daily rates;
+- Room rates: 20% discount on daily rates;

 - Additional charges: Breakfast, city tax of €2 per person per night

-- Discount code: WELLNESS
+- Discount code: EDUCATION20

 - Reservation link: Amberton – Conference Offer